ObsidianMC/ObsidianPlugin/README.md

 4. Add the following node as a child to that property: `<Private>false</Private>`.

 ## Myget reference
 Instead of directly referencing the DLL we can also pull it from myget for a quick streamlined dev environment.
+This template repository has the package reference set up for you, so you only need to add the package source.
 1. Add `https://www.myget.org/F/obsidian/api/v3/index.json` to your Package sources.
 2. Search for `Obsidian.Api` on Nuget.
 3. Install the latest version.